LarsSkovslund/NuGet.Package.Builder/README.md

     // Provides the ability to specify a semicolon ";" delimited list of properties when creating a package.
     // Included by default are Configuration and Platform "AdditionalProperties": "",

+    // Limit the package generation to a specific build configuration.
+    // Leaving this value empty will always trigger package generation
+    // Note: config parameter was introduced in release 1.0.7 "Configuration": "",

     "Publish": {
         // Publish nuget package on build.